 Management's Annual Report on Internal Control over Financial Reporting - Management is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Rule 13a-15(f) and 15d-15(f) under the Exchange Act).
 The Company's internal control over financial reporting is a process designed under supervision of the Company's principal executive officer and principal financial officer to provide reasonable assurance regarding the reliability of financial reporting and preparation of the Company's consolidated financial statements for external purposes in accordance with generally accepted accounting principles.
 Management, with the participation of our Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness, as of February 28, 2023, of the Company's internal control over financial reporting.
 In making this evaluation, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in its publication Internal Control-Integrated Framework (2013).
-Based on that evaluation, management concluded that the Company's internal control over financial reporting was not effective as of February 28, 2023, due to a material weakness in our internal controls resulting from our finance department not being able to process and account for complex, non-routine transactions in accordance with GAAP.
-Management concluded that we lack a sufficient number of trained professionals with technical accounting expertise to process and account for complex and non-routine transactions.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
-Notwithstanding the material weakness identified above, management has concluded that our consolidated financial statements included in this Annual Report fairly present in all material respects the financial condition, results of operations and cash flows of the Company in accordance with GAAP for each of the periods presented therein.
+Based on that evaluation, management concluded that the Company's internal control over finance department not being able to process and account for complex, non-routine transactions in accordance with GAAP.
+Management concluded that we lack a sufficient number of trained professionals with technical accounting experting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial reporting, such that there is a reasonable possibility that a material misstatement and or interim financial financial reporting the material respects the financial condition, results of operations and cash flows of the Company in accordance with GAAP for each of the periods presented therein.